 The National Trust Studland Beach Guide

-Swanage is a long sandy Blue Flag beach surrounded by a traditional English seaside town.
-The beach is served by several car parks.
-The town is full of pubs, restaurants, cafes and shops.
+The traditional English seaside town of Swanage surrounds this long, sandy Blue Flag beach.
+Several car parks serve the beach and the town is full of pubs, restaurants, cafes and shops.
 There is a beautiful pier.
 Rental of all beach equipment is available on the sand.
 Public toilets and baby changing available.
 Dogs permitted 1st Oct–30th Apr.

 The Guide to Swanage from the Swanage and Purbeck Hospitality Association